 *Did you know that 41% of children and 17.4% of adults go swimming each year in the United States?
 This makes swimming the third most popular sport in the United States today.
 When you include activities that require some level of aquatic safety training such as S.C.U.B.A., surfing, snorkeling, Water Polo, synchronized swimming, jet skiing and paddle boarding (all very popular sports in the Southern California area), swimming becomes the one sport that leads to more recreational and competitive activities than any other.

 Cognitive development is increased due to the greater amount of stimulation uniquely offered through swim lessons.
 We have found that infants and toddlers who are in swim lessons routinely reach developmental milestones at younger ages and with greater proficiency than the national averages project.
-This also holds true for children 12 months and above.
+This also holds true for children 12 months and older.
 The effects of swim lessons for older children vary from increased levels of motor development (both gross and fine), and coordination to greater confidence and levels of concentration in school studies as well as other sports.

 *All statistics provided by the CDC (www.CDC.gov)